GarrickGoh/SC1015-Mini-Project/README.md

 # Conclusion
 * Easier to find lots at off-peak hour when people drive to work
 * Try to avoid the largest carpark.
 More lots, more people going to park there.
+* Able to use a model to predict availability of parking lots and make decisions accordingly.

 # Learning Points From The Project
 * Working with huge time series dataset